JulianAdarme/customer-churn-prediction/README.md

 ---

-## ⚙️ Approach
+## Approach

-- Data cleaning and preprocessing
+- Cleaned and prepared customer data for modeling
-- Feature encoding
+- Encoded categorical variables
-- Logistic Regression model
+- Trained a Logistic Regression model
-- Handling class imbalance with `class_weight`
+- Used class weighting to reduce bias toward non-churn customers
-- Threshold tuning to improve recall
+- Tested multiple decision thresholds to improve recall

 ---

-## 📈 Results
+## Results

+Using a decision threshold of 0.4 produced the best balance between recall and overall model stability.

+Main results:
+- Recall: 79%
-- ROC-AUC: ~0.83
+- ROC-AUC: 0.83

-- Improved churn detection through threshold adjustment
-- Balanced trade-off between precision and recall
+The model became significantly better at identifying customers likely to churn, even at the cost of lower precision.

 ---

 ## 🧠 Key Insight

-- Customers with month-to-month contracts show higher churn rates
+- Customers with month-to-month contracts showed noticeably higher churn rates
-- Higher monthly charges are associated with increased churn risk
-- Lack of additional services (e.g., tech support) may increase churn probability
+- Customers using additional support services tended to stay longer
+- Lowering the decision threshold improved churn detection considerably

 ---

-## 🚀 Conclusion
+## Conclusion

-The model can be used as a base for implementing customer retention strategies focused on high-risk users.
+This project helped me understand the trade-off between precision and recall in imbalanced classification problems.

+It also showed how threshold tuning can sometimes be more important than improving raw accuracy.

 It prioritizes recall to reduce the number of missed churn cases, aligning with business impact.